biagioSc/biagioSc/README.md

 # About Biagio

-- 👋 Hi, I’m Biagio Scotto di Covella, I'm 22 and I'm currently studying Computer Science at the University of Naples, Federico II.
+- 👋 Hi, I’m Biagio Scotto di Covella, I'm 22 and I'm Computer Science graduate at the University of Naples, Federico II.
 - 👀 I’m interested in Cyber Security and I hope to join this amazing field as soon as possible.
 - 👨‍💻 I'm collaborating in a Research Team of my University guided by the Prof. W. Balzano and Prof. S. Stranieri.